SHARE YOUR EXPERTISE. SHAPE THE FUTURE.

 We acknowledge that paralegals vary greatly in their experience and the type of work that they do.
 We are looking for a variety of topics to cover various levels:

-Basic – A basic level is most appropriate for the professional with little or no experience in the subject area being taught.
-This level may also benefit the seasoned professional with limited exposure to the subject area or someone merely looking for a refresher course.
+Basic – A basic level is most appropriate for professionals with little or no experience in the subject area.
+This level may also benefit seasoned professionals with limited exposure to the subject area or those looking for a refresher course.

-Intermediate – An intermediate level is most appropriate for the professional knowledgeable in the subject area.
-This level deals with less common legal situations and may include a more in-depth presentation of topics.
+Intermediate – An intermediate level is most appropriate for professionals knowledgeable in the subject area.
+This level deals with less common legal situations and may include a more in-depth presentation.

 Advanced – An advanced level is designed for professionals with specialized knowledge or experience in the subject area.
 This level would also be appropriate for experienced professionals pursuing knowledge to deal with more complex issues.
-For the 2025 conference, we are looking to increase the number of advanced sessions.
+We are looking to increase the number of advanced sessions.

 Topics